Sitemap

 Most importantly, we have to make a critical assumption that “had the treatment group not been treated, in the post-treatment period, their average outcome would have evolved in parallel to the average outcome of the control group.”

-In the case of our example, the analyst gathers monthly spending data for both the shoppers who accepted the shopper’s card (treatment group) and those who did not (control group) before and after the grocery store offered the card.
+In our example, the analyst gathers monthly spending data for the shoppers who accepted the shopper’s card (treatment group) and those who did not (control group) before and after the grocery store offered the card.

 Figure 3: Comparing the difference in average outcomes before and after the treatment was assigned for the not-apples-to-apples treatment and control groups (with apples-to-apples trends)